 For your safety we are suggesting masks be worn.
 We will offer masks for anyone who needs one.
 Other artists on view will be Gloria Sepp, Phillip Ecton, Kay Wirz, Gale Johnston, Jennifer Stufflebeam, Camille Kerr, Todd Ford, and small monotypes by Bob Fox, watercolors by John Williams.

-Sip a holiday beverage and enjoy the newest works by the gallery artists.
+Join us on Saturday, February 26 and enjoy the newest works by the gallery artists.
 See Kay Wirz’s new collection of woven watercolor paper on the surface of stretched canvas, along with a beautiful large floral in full bloom.
 Gloria Sepp will be displaying her collection of mixed media poured on small wood panels and several oils painted in 2021.
 Phillip Ecton’s new work is displayed on canvas using his non-linear algorithms to produce random outcomes of images to be privately interpreted by the viewer.

 Camille Kerr is a native Texan using natural forms and lines to reveal to the viewer the power and beauty of our surroundings in each painting.
 She works in mixed media and always incorporates rich and warm colors, juxtaposed against intense greens and blues.
 She spent years focusing on the brown pelicans on Galveston Island and expressed their beauty on canvas as can be seen in this exhibit.
 Gale Johnston is an award winning artist and a signature member of Southwestern Watercolor Society, along with Society of Watercolor Artists.
 Her works are in many private and corporate collections across the nation.
 She will be displaying many oversize watercolors on paper with her subjects being people, common household items such as tools, clocks, bottles, and a new piece with 3-D Paint applied.